What's the cervical mucus method of FAMs?

 During your period, the blood flow covers your mucus, so you won’t notice any.
 Days when you’re on your period are unsafe days.

-After your period, you usually have a few days without mucus and discharge in your underwear.
+Right after your period, you usually have 3-4 days without mucus and discharge.
 These are called “dry days,” and they may be safe days if your cycle is long.

-Your body makes more mucus when an egg starts to ripen, before ovulation is about to happen.
+Before ovulation is about to happen, your body makes more mucus as an egg starts to ripen.
 This mucus is usually yellow, white, or cloudy, and it feels sticky or tacky.
-You may notice it at the opening of your vagina.
+You may notice it at the opening of your vagina for 3-5 days.
+These days are less safe.

-Usually, you have the most mucus right before ovulation.
+Right before and during ovulation, you usually have the most mucus.
 It’s clear and it feels slippery — kind of like raw egg whites — and can be stretched between your fingers.
 These “slippery days” are your fertile (unsafe) days, when you’re the most likely to get pregnant.
+These unsafe, slippery days last about 4 days, leading up to (and including) when you ovulate.

 What are the safe days to have sex when using cervical mucus method?